healpy/healpy/README.rst

 Acknowledgements
 ----------------

-Note that, as stated `here <http://healpix.sourceforge.net/downloads.php>`_ publications based on work using the `HEALPix` software package should include both of the following:
+1. Cite the HEALPix and `healpy` papers, see the [CITATION file](https://github.com/healpy/healpy/blob/master/CITATION) in the repository.

-1. an acknowledgment statement: "Some of the results in this paper have been derived using the `healpy` and `HEALPix` packages".
-See the `CITATION` file for the Bibtex entry.
+2. Add an acknowledgment statement: "Some of the results in this paper have been derived using the `healpy` and `HEALPix` packages".

-2. at the first use of the `HEALPix` acronym, a footnote placed in the main body of the paper referring to the `HEALPix` web site, currently http://healpix.sf.net
+3. at the first use of the `HEALPix` acronym, a footnote placed in the main body of the paper referring to the `HEALPix` web site, currently http://healpix.sf.net

-As healpy is based on `HEALPix` Software (the C++ library), the same condition applies to it.